 The Detective Bureau is comprised of a Detective Captain, Detective Sergeant, three Detectives, two School Resource Officers and a narcotics Detective.
 The Detectives are specialized and receive extensive, in-depth training in dealing with specific types of crime.
 Detectives are on a rotating on-call schedule and if necessary respond day or night directly to a crime scene to assist the Patrol Division during their initial investigation.

-The Detective Sergeant is responsible for the day to day operation, direct supervision and case assignment of Detectives and School Resource Officers.
-The D/Sgt identifies trends in criminal activity and suspects by reviewing reports and arrests, generated by the Patrol Division, prepares quarterly reports and conducts administrative investigations as directed.
+D/Sgt Matt Richmond is responsible for the day to day operation, direct supervision and case assignment of Detectives and School Resource Officers.
+D/Sgt Richmond identifies trends in criminal activity and suspects by reviewing reports and arrests, generated by the Patrol Division, prepares quarterly reports and conducts administrative investigations as directed.